Sarkulum/Battleships/README.md

 - Need to add println when ship is not placed because of overlap/out of bounds.
 - Some try catch might be needed to avoid game crashes.
 - Need to make a victory message.
 - Hit or miss messages are in the wrong function.
-They should be in PlayerControler
+They should be in PlayerControler.
+- Score not accurate.
+- Name not correct in victory message.

 # Note!!! #
 X and Y need to be swapped inside the code for player so that X is first int and y is second.
 This is usually not the case.
 Might be because of String conversion.